sinatayebati/talking-duck/README.md

 Whether you're tangled in the vines of Python, lost in the braces of JavaScript, or just need someone to tell you "It's gonna be okay, buddy," **TALKING DUCK** is your go-to aquatic ally.

+## What's the Quack?

+**TALKING DUCK** is an LLM-powered coding companion ready to tackle your code conundrums.
+With its audio-to-text superpower, it listens to your woes and dives deep to fetch solutions—or at least tries to.
+Python puzzles?
+JavaScript jumbles?
+Need a virtual "there, there"? **TALKING DUCK** is your feathered fixer-upper. 🦆💻

 ## Features

-- 🎤 **Audio Input**: Just quack your question into your mic.
+- 🎤 **Audio Input**: Speak up, and thanks to `openai/whisper-base`, your words turn into queries.
-- 🤔 **Smart Analysis**: Leveraging the brainy might of LLM models, including the one and only `mistralai/Mistral-7B-v0.1`.
+- 🤔 **Brainy Insights**: Leveraging LLM model `mistralai/Mistral-8x7B-Instruct-v0.1`, it's like having a genius duck decode your code.
-- 💡 **Insightful Answers**: Get recommendations, solutions, and sometimes just a friendly quack.
+- 💡 **Insightful Answers**: From smart solutions to a chuckle-worthy quack, get the guidance you need.
-- 🦆 **Fun Interface**: Because who said coding assistants need to be boring?
+- 🦆 **Fun Interface**: Who says problem-solving can't be fun?
+Dive into a duck-themed coding adventure.

 # Get Started